GuilloteauQ/study-docker-repro-longevity/README.md

 Depending on the type of analysis, multiple tables can be generated:
 - `sources-stats`: Number of packages per source (a package manager, `git` or `misc`).
 - `pkg-changes`: Number of packages that changed over time (`0` if only one file is given, since it will only include the package list of a single execution).
 - `pkgs-per-container`: Number of packages per container.
+This analysis hasn't been implemented yet, and may never be.

 The type of analysis can be specified using the option `-t`.